Stutiporwal1/Stutiporwal1/README.md

 ## About Me

 I am a passionate and dedicated learner focused on Data Science, Machine Learning, and Web Development.
-With hands-on experience in Speech Emotion Recognition, Plant Disease Detection, and Fake News Detection, I love building projects that solve real-world problems using AI and data-driven approaches.
+With hands-on experience in projects - Scriptly (Youtube Content Generator), Plant Disease Detection, and Fake News Detection, I love building projects that solve real-world problems using AI and data-driven approaches.

 I enjoy creating user-friendly web applications, and upskilling in areas of Data Analysis.